apollographql/graphql-subscriptions/README.md

 }
 ```

 Now, let's create a simple `PubSub` instance - it is a simple pubsub implementation, based on `EventEmitter`.
+Alternative `EventEmitter` implementations can be passed by an options object

-To create a simple `PubSub` instance, do the following:
+to the `PubSub` constructor.

 ```js
 import { PubSub } from 'graphql-subscriptions';